AISyLab/IterativeDLFramework/README.md

 plot_input_gradients_epochs(framework, 10)
 ```

+Also, in the __run_iterative__ method, the user must set __visualization=True__.
 In the above example, it will generate a 2D plot for the input gradients for all epochs during the neural network training in iteration 10.

 ## Convolutional Neural Networks ##